mvallerie/restful.io/README.md

 - Update examples for version 0.0.11

 #### Currently working on
-- Get rid of socket.io to use raw websockets
 - File support
 - Built-in authentication support
+- Using socket.io namespaces
 - Known limitations

 #### Ideas for later
 - Client module
+- Get rid of socket.io to use raw websockets ?